-A pilot study about helping stroke victims with stem cells was published in August 2014 by a research group from Imperial College London.
+This article is about the fact that stem cells help stroke victims.
+A pilot study about helping stroke victims with stem cells was published in August 2014.
+The work came from a research group from Imperial College London.
 These doctors took 5 patients that had suffered serious stokes and harvested their bone marrow stem cells (utilizing the marker CD34+ to select for pluripotent stem cells).

 The patients’ own stem cells were injected into arteries that supply the brain.
 All 5 patients improved in the next 6 months.
 The difference in this study from other similar studies in the past was the fact that the patients were treated within 7 days of the stroke before permanent scarring had set in.
 In other studies in the past stroke patients were treated 6 months or even later following their stroke and improvements were disappointing.